learn-co-curriculum/dsc-linalg-regression-codealong/README.md

-# Regression Analysis using Linear Algebra and Numpy - Code Along
+# Regression Analysis using Linear Algebra and NumPy - Code Along

 ## Introduction

-In the previous sections, you have learned that in statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between data entities (variables).
-Linear regression is an important predictive analytical tool is considered routine analysis in the data scientist's toolbox.
-Here, you'll try and develop a basic intuition for regression from a linear algebra perspective using vectors and matrices operations.
+In the previous sections, you learned that in statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between data entities (variables).
+Linear regression is an important predictive analytical tool in the data scientist's toolbox.
+Here, you'll try and develop a basic intuition for regression from a linear algebra perspective using vectors and matrix operations.
 This lesson covers least-squares regression with matrix algebra without digging deep into the geometric dimensions.

 [You can find a deeper mathematical and geometric explanation of the topic here](http://math.mit.edu/~gs/linearalgebra/ila0403.pdf).
 In this lesson, we'll try to keep things more data-oriented.